ThomasJanda/oxid-banner/README.md

 If the system detect more then one banner on the same place, the system display a slider (nivo-slider) to display the information there at the same place.

+You can select a categorie where the system should display the banner.
+If no categorie selected, the banner will display on the start page.

 *Used third party modules:*

     https://github.com/Codeinwp/Nivo-Slider-jQuery